Accounting policies

 If the outcome of a construction contract cannot be reliably estimated, the likely achievable revenue is recognised up to the amount of the costs incurred.
 Contract costs are recognised as an expense in the period in which they are incurred.
 Variations in the contract work, claims and incentive payments are recognised if they are likely to result in revenue and their amount can be reliably estimated.

-In the first period in which they are recognised, trade receivables categorised as loans and receivables (LaR) are carried at fair value including directly attributable transaction costs.
+In the first period in which they are recognised, trade receivables categorised as loans and receivables (LaR) – with the exception of construction contracts with a net credit balance due from customers – are carried at fair value including directly attributable transaction costs.
 In subsequent periods they are measured at amortised cost using the effective interest method.
 Appropriate valuation allowances are recognised for identifiable individual risks.
 Low-interest or non-interest-bearing receivables due in more than one year are carried at their present value.

 Cash and cash equivalents